-This page provides key safeguarding information for students, apprentice and employers who work with the college.
-Chesterfield College Group is committed to safeguarding our students, staff and visitors.
-Safeguarding means:
+This page provides key safeguarding information for students, apprentices and employers who work with the college.
+Chesterfield College Group is committed to safeguarding our students and apprentices, staff and visitors.

 - Promotion of health and development